Science students in class

 Science Teacher Michael Friedman

-Michael Friedman, Physics
+Michael Freeman, Physics

 “I teach science because I believe both in the joy and satisfaction that come with better understanding the world around you, as well as the power that comes along with gaining problem solving and critical thinking skills.”